For the Public

 I: Bean's 1884 History of Montgomery Co., PA

 Contributed for use in USGenWeb Archives by Susan Walters

 The Center for Mediation and Arbitration provides quick, efficient, cost-effective dispute resolution for lawyers, insurance companies, and any members of the public who have a civil dispute or a pretrial case pending in Montgomery, Delaware, Berks, Chester, Bucks, or Philadelphia counties.

-Montgomery Bar Association sponsors and administer the Center for Mediation and Arbitration (CMA) -- a low cost service for dispute resolution of matters that have been or could be filed in civil court or that the parties otherwise want resolved.
+Montgomery Bar Association sponsors and administers the Center for Mediation and Arbitration (CMA) -- a low cost service for dispute resolution of matters that have been or could be filed in civil court or that the parties otherwise want resolved.

 The goal of the program is to provide an opportunity for an expeditious resolution of disputes outside of our courts.
-Services are provided through our expert panel of ADR specialists.
+Services are provided at affordable rates through our expert panel of ADR specialists.
 All CMA panelists have extensive experience in mediation and arbitration of civil matters.
 Each has been carefully selected and has undergone a rigorous review process by the Montgomery Bar Association and its Ad Hoc Dispute Resolution Committee.
 CMA services are available to individuals, insurance carriers, attorneys, law firms and all other entities.